Remote Driver¶

 The PoCL-Remote client has successfully been run on PC and Android devices and with some tweaks (dubbed “Nano-PoCL”) it has proven usable even in bare metal firmware of low end embedded devices with limited toolchain support.
 This kind of portability is a big reason why the PoCL-Remote client and core PoCL components are written in plain C rather than C++.
 As a concrete example of this embedded support is this demo of the PoCL-Remote client running on the “AI Deck” add-on board of a Crazyflie nano drone.

-More Information
+More Information¶

 PoCL-Remote has previously been showcased at IWOCL ‘20, SAMOS 2021 and IWOCL ‘23.
 There is also a full length journal article under review which describes the published version (for example its RDMA support).
 A preprint of the article is available in arXiv.

-If you use PoCL-R in a research paper, please cite the introductory paper with the following format:
+In publications, when referring to PoCL-R, please cite the introductory paper with the following format:

 @InProceedings{10.1007/978-3-031-04580-6_6,